 - BCMA (British Complementary Medicine Association)

 - CNHC Complementary and Natural Healthcare Council)

-Massage is one of the most useful therapies you can train in as it leads the way to so many more options, such as: aromatherapy, sports massage, remedial massage, baby massage, oncology massage and pregnancy massage.
-If you would like to receive our most upto date prospectus with details of our courses and workshops please email us at email@example.com.
+Massage is one of the most useful therapies you can train in as it leads the way to so many more options:

-It is important that the school and course you choose is the right one for you.
-We`re proud of the quality of our training and would love you to visit us teaching any of our courses where you will be able to talk with the staff and tutors, and observe the quantity and quality of the facilities available for your education.
-One of the best things you can do is to talk to past or present students, ask them what they think about the school and the course you are considering.
+Above all, it is important that the school and course you choose is the right one for you.
+We`re proud of the quality of our training and would love you to visit us teaching any of our courses.
+Here you will be able to talk with the staff and tutors and also observe the facilities at MSCM.
+In other words, one of the best things you can do is to talk to past or present students.
+Above all, ask them what they think about the school and the course you are considering.

-Being an informed consumer can make a significant difference in the kind, quality, and extent of the education you obtain.
-It can also make the difference in attaining the level of success you desire.
+Certainly, being an informed consumer can make a significant difference in the kind, quality, and extent of the education you obtain.
+In addition, it can make the difference in attaining the level of success you desire.

-If you would like to come and meet us for an informal chat, attend a taster session or visit a class please call 0208-429-2895.
+in conclusion, if you would like to arrange an informal chat, attend a taster session or visit a class please call 0208-429-2895.
 We’ll be happy to help you,

 Course DatesPlease note - all deposits and course fees are non-refundable.

 All transfers are at the discretion of the school and would be subject to an administrative charge of £25.00

 If the course is full and you would like to join the waiting list please either send us an email at email@example.com or book on-line without payment